 Kellett Island in Causeway Bay is the Club's principal base, and acts as parent site to the two smaller branches of the Club at Middle Island in Repulse Bay and Shelter Cove near Sai Kung.

 The Clubhouse enjoys an extensive view of Hong Kong Island's dramatic skyscraper-studded coastline and across the harbour to Kowloon.
-The site also boats unequaled access to Kong Kong Harbour, where the Club's enthusiastic sailors gather every weekend to race.
+The site also boasts unequalled access to Hong Kong Harbour, where the Club's enthusiastic sailors gather every weekend to race.

 Kellett Island has undergone radical changes over the past century, almost mirroring the growth of Hong Kong itself.
 The dynamic pace of development has seen rapid reclamation reach out to firmly link this once isolated island to Hong Kong's harbour front.
 In fact, the front of the Kellett Island site is believed to be the only 'original' landscape along the waterfront!